By Chantae Reden | Published: December 13, 2021 | Updated: February 13, 2026

 How The Mysterious Swimming Pigs Scored Their Own Private Island

-The original Swimming Pig Beach in the Bahamas is found on the island of Big Major Cay, affectionately called "Pig" Major Cay by some.
+The original swimming Pig Beach in The Bahamas is on the island of Big Major Cay, affectionately called “Pig” Major Cay by some.
 The island is uninhabited by humans and governed solely by its pig residents.
-While it's not precisely clear how or when the pigs first took up residence on this island paradise, locals have settled on a few theories.
+While it’s not clear how or when the pigs first arrived on this island paradise, locals have settled on a few theories.

 One involves a group of sailors who charted their way through the Caribbean and dropped off a handful of pigs on the island.
 Their goal was to have a steady source of pork upon their return.
 However, the sailors never came back — supposedly, they fell victim to a pirate attack.
 Meanwhile, the pigs thrived as scavengers.